Comic Grillo stuns Italy with astonishing election showing

 "I'm sick of the scandals and the stealing," said Grillo supporter Paolo Gentile, a 49-year-old Rome lawyer.
 "We need some young, new people in parliament, not the old parties that are totally discredited," he said.

-The rise of the 5-Star Movement, which organizes itself through the Internet and social networks, has been spectacular.
+The rise of the 5-Star Movement, which organises itself through the Internet and social networks, has been spectacular.

 At its first political test in 2010 it won just 1.8 percent of the vote, rising to 3.4 percent at Milan's mayoral election the following year.
 After Monday's result, no one would now dare try to guess where it might go from here.